american citizen greatness

 • H-1B Third-Party Ban: Effective Year 1.

-• Workforce Development: Fund vocational training, apprenticeships, and certifications in high-demand industries (e.g., tech, healthcare) to equip U.S. citizen workers for roles held by foreign labor.
+• Workforce Development: Fund vocational training, apprenticeships, and certifications in tech, healthcare, and more.

-• Educational Grants: Allocate funds to community colleges and technical schools to sustain programs aligned with labor market needs.
+• Educational Grants: Support community colleges and technical schools aligned with labor needs.

-• Job Placement Services: Partner with private-sector employers to place displaced U.S. citizen workers in roles aligned with their skills.
+• Job Placement: Partner with employers to place U.S. workers in skilled roles.

 • Tax Incentives: